Top Concert Venues in Vancouver for Live Music

 • Address: 601 Smithe St, Vancouver, BC

-Artists such as Rufus Wainwright have taken advantage of the venue’s famed acoustics, where natural reverb and carefully balanced architecture enhance vocals, strings, and acoustic instruments with remarkable warmth.
+Artists such as Rufus Wainwright have embraced the venue’s naturally warm acoustics, where vocals, strings, and acoustic instruments resonate with exceptional clarity and depth.

 6. Commodore Ballroom